lanl/mineralization_dfnworks/README.md

 * variable_dfn_regulartime/data

 This is due to the very large size of a typical dfnWorks output; we compiled this data using scripts in this repository, removing extraneous output for space considerations.
 The raw output can be produced using the dfnWorks software suite, using the files in generate_dfns.
 The corresponding seeds a specific inputs can be found in these directories.
+Some of the figures in the paper were made manually; the source files for these are available upon request.

 ## Software Required
 To create underground particle transport simulation data, one will need access to the dfnWorks simulation suite, available for download [here](https://dfnworks.lanl.gov/).
 The dfnWorks data files are included in this repository.